-Revenue decreased 10%, from \$26.6 million for the three months ended March 31, 2009 to \$24.0 million in the same period in 2010.
-Our publishing network revenue decreased primarily due to \$4.1 million lower revenues for cost-per-actions from resellers such as Dex One Corporation, SuperMedia Inc., WhitePages, Inc. and Intelius, Inc., particularly related to our local search and directory Web sites.
-The remainder of such decrease was largely due to lower revenues from our arrangement with Yahoo! whereby we receive payment upon click-throughs on pay-per-click listings presented on our Web sites.
-This decrease was principally due to fewer click-throughs on pay-per-click listings from Yahoo!
+Revenue increased 1% from \$21.1 million for the three months ended June 30, 2009 to \$21.4 million in the same period in 2010.
+Our publishing network revenue was relatively consistent with higher revenues for cost-per-actions from resellers related to our local search and directory Web sites offset primarily by a \$532,000 decrease in revenues from our arrangement with Yahoo! whereby we receive payment upon click-throughs on pay-per-click listings presented on our Web sites.
+This decrease was principally due to fewer click-throughs on pay-per-click listings from Yahoo!.

-The partner and other revenues were affected by our adding more than 5,000 accounts to our small and medium-sized businesses marketing products and call advertising services which were primarily attributable for an increase of \$4.0 million in the revenues we generated from these services during this period.
-This increase was offset by a decrease in revenue generated from our feed management services.
+The partner and other revenues were affected by increased revenues of \$4.5 million primarily from our call advertising services and to a lesser extent our pay-per-click services.
+This increase was offset by a decrease in revenue from AT&T from pricing reductions and incentives as part an extension of our arrangement with AT&T and a \$2.0 million decrease in revenue generated from our feed management services.
 Effective December 31, 2009 Yahoo! discontinued its feed management service relationship with us as a result of its recently announced partnership with Microsoft.
 Accordingly, we discontinued our feed management service offering as of that date.

 Under our primary arrangement with AT&T, we generate revenues from our small and medium-sized businesses marketing products to sell search marketing packages and/or call advertising packages through their existing sales channels, which are then fulfilled by us across our distribution network.
 We are paid account fees and also agency fees for our products in the form of a percentage of the cost of every click or call delivered to their advertisers.
-AT&T and Yahoo! in the first quarter of 2009 accounted for 18% and 10%, respectively, of our total revenues compared to 28% and 9%, respectively, in the first quarter of 2010.

-Except for our arrangement with AT&T where we generate revenues from our small and medium-sized businesses marketing products, in the near term we expect advertisers and resellers to have relatively stable advertising and marketing service budgets compared to the first quarter of 2010.
-We recently signed an extension of our arrangement with AT&T through June 30, 2015 that includes certain exclusivity provisions for new advertiser accounts and contemplates the migration of several thousand existing advertiser accounts over the next twelve months.
-As part of the arrangement, we have provided pricing reductions including significant near term pricing incentives.
-These incentives in comparison to the prior arrangement pricing could generate an estimated \$9 million in savings for AT&T and accordingly, we expect a decrease in near term revenues but expect revenues to scale back upwards in the latter portion of the year.
+In the second quarter of 2010, we signed an extension of our arrangement with AT&T through June 30, 2015 that includes certain exclusivity provisions for new advertiser accounts and contemplates the migration of several thousand existing advertiser accounts over the next nine to twelve months.
+As part of the arrangement, we provided pricing reductions including significant near term pricing incentives.
+These incentives in comparison to the prior arrangement pricing could generate an estimated \$8-9 million in savings for AT&T during 2010 and accordingly, we experienced a decrease in second quarter revenues but expect revenues from the arrangement to scale back upwards in the latter portion of the year.